ukwa/katacoda-scenarios/webarchive-discovery-introduction/step4.md

 <hr/>
 <small>
-\* If you are running this tutorial on your own machine, this should be `-s http://localhost:8983/solr/discovery`
+\* If you are running Solr on your own machine, use `-s http://localhost:8983/solr/discovery`
 </small>